SamuelSwartzberg/flashcardifying_text_temp/regex.md

 #### modfies |

 conditional and branch rest groups modify the meaning of the | within.
-A conditional gropu looks like (?‹expression›|‹expression›[|<expression]) and works much the same way as an if-conditional in usual programming languages
+A conditional gropu looks like (?‹expression›|‹expression›[|‹expression›]) and works much the same way as an if-conditional in usual programming languages
 A branch reset group matches one of the alternatives indicated with | as alternation would normally.
 A branch reset group resets the index of capture groups to the index it would have had at the beginning at each |.
 The index of the next group after the branch reset group is the maximum index that a capture group could have within +1